claudefunston/mc_auto_setup/README.md

 #### Initialize VMs
 From this repository, download _only_ the file `Vagrantfile`.
 Save it alone in any folder you wish.
 From your favorite terminal, navigate there:

-`cd <PATH_TO_VAGRANTFILE>`
+    cd <PATH_TO_VAGRANTFILE>

 Activate the VM by typing

-`vagrant up`
+    vagrant up

 Vagrant will provision the machine.
+If asked for network interface, chose the physical one on your system.
+Vagrant can be configured to use a fixed private IP address, but in this mode it acts like another machine plugged into your router.

-Once you have the command prompt back again (Vagrent will show various status output), log on to your new box with
+Once you have the command prompt back again (Vagrent will show various status outputs), log on to your new box with

-`vagrant ssh`
+    vagrant ssh

+#### Enable firewall

+Let's limit how we're allowed to connect to our new VM.
+First, enable it:

+    sudo ufw enable

+The firewall won't start untill a reboot &mdash; but if you reboot now, you can't log back in via SSH!
+Let's open up:

+    sudo ufw allow ssh

+This is equivalent to `ufw allow 22/tcp`.

+_If you enable the firewall and reboot_ before opening 22: Don't worry.
+Go to the VirtualBox GUI, and you can interact with the system directly.
+From there punch port 22 open and log back in via SSH.
+May as well open Minecraft's port while we're here:

+    sudo ufw allow 25565/tcp

 #### Program-specific notes:
 * Vagrant should have given you a private key to log in via ssh.
 The default password is `vagrant`, but if you are asked for this something may be wrong with your setup.
+This password can also be used if you lock yourself out of SSH.
 * If using Visual Studio Code with NVIDIA: graphics oddities may appear when changing focus windows/moving things around.
 To fix it:
     * NVIDIA Control Panel &rarr; Manage 3D Settings &rarr; Program Settings &rarr; Antialising - FXAA: set to "Off".
-Then restart VSC.
+Then restart VSCode.

 ### Minecraft

 If you are using Vagrant, this repository is already cloned.
 Otherwise, clone it.

-To get Minecraft going, enter
+To run the installer, enter

-`cd mc_auto_setup && sudo sh setup_main.sh`
+    cd mc_auto_setup && sudo sh setup_main.sh

-Finally, the script has created a file to set an alias and the RCON password: type

-`source vars`

-This sets an alias for `mcrcon`, and defines the `MCRCON_PASS` based on what you chose.

-## Operating the Server

-Open up a port to the outside world: for security, we are not enabling this in the scripts:

-`sudo ufw allow 25565/tcp`

-To connect, if you are using Vagrant: use the IP address from the `eth1` interface, not `eth0`.
-Otherwise connect as usual.
+We have a couple of steps to export our environment variables and aliases:

+    source ~/.bash_aliases && source /opt/minecraft/.bash_aliases

+Finally, start up the server:

+    sudo systemctl start minecraft

 ### Planned Features